-In accordance with Section 4461 of the Act and by Resolution dated June 1995, the Selectboard of the Town of Ludlow has created a five member (plus two alternates) Development Review Board (DRB).
-The Selectboard upon written charges and after public hearing may remove any member of the DRB for cause.
+In accordance with Section 4461 of the Act and by Resolution dated June 1995, the Board of Selectmen of the Town of Ludlow has created a five member (plus two alternates) Development

+Review Board (DRB).
+The Selectmen upon written charges and after public hearing may remove any member of the DRB for cause.